 The next level of appeal is before an administrative law judge.
 Unlike the prior appeals, these are conducted by the U.S. Department of Health & Human Services (HHS) Office of Medicare Hearings and Appeals (OMHA).
 Here the provider is afforded the opportunity to appeal via video teleconference, telephone, or in person.
 Appeals to an administrative law judge must be filed within 60 days of receipt of the decision from the QIC.
 Administrative law judges’ decisions are typically issued within 22 weeks.

-If the provider is still unsatisfied with the recoupment decisions, the provide may continue the appeal before the Medicare Appeals Council.
+If the provider is still unsatisfied with the recoupment decisions, the provider may continue the appeal before the Medicare Appeals Council.
 The Medicare Appeals Council review is conducted by the HHS Departmental Appeals Board.
 A request for review by the Medicare Appeals Council review must be filed within 60 days of the administrative law judge’s decision.
 Although the Medicare Appeals Council is required to issue an opinion within 90 days, due to the current backlog of appeals a decision may take more than 2.5 years.

 Finally, the fifth level of appeal is in U.S. District Court.
 These proceeding must be filed in federal court within 60 days of the Medicare Appeals Council’s decision.